 Our Publishing Model

 Stelliform Press is seeking primarily genre fiction (science fiction, fantasy, and horror) but will also consider literary fiction with some genre crossover.
 Please see the Submissions page for more information.
-Reading our blog will also give you an idea of titles we’re reading and what we love them.
+Reading our blog will also give you an idea of titles we’re reading and what we love about them.

 An Environmentally-Conscious Publishing Plan